 The earliest Saxon settlements

-There are large cemeteries in eastern England which contain thousands of cremated burials, many in pots similar to those at equivalent sites of the fourth and fifth centuries on the Continent (Fig 3).
-Mucking, a village in Essex near Tilbury on the Thames, where occupation began early (Fig 6), is a site of some strategic importance, where Saxons would not have been able to settle so early without a position of some power, whether won by treaty or force.
+There are large cemeteries in eastern England which contain thousands of cremated burials, many in pots similar to those at equivalent sites of the 4th and 5th centuries on the Continent (Figure 3).
+Mucking, a village in Essex near Tilbury on the Thames, where occupation began early (Figure 6), is a site of some strategic importance, where Saxons would not have been able to settle so early without a position of some power, whether won by treaty or force.

 The survival of Romano-British society

 Gildas was writing within living memory of the events he described, in a period of peace established after a British revival and defeat of the Anglo-Saxons, perhaps under the leadership of Arthur.
 Frequently the penetration must have been peaceful and gradual.
 As late as the mid-5th century the native British had time to indulge in religious dispute, and St Germanus had to visit them twice from Gaul to combat the Pelagian heresy (which denied original sin).
 Despite the general decay of town life, he visited Verulamium (St Albans), a city in eastern Britain, which contained a functioning water system well into the 5th century.